Orbit equivalence rigidity of irreducible actions of right-angled Artin groups

 \subsection{Recognizing maximal join parabolic subgroupoids}

 Given an equivalence relation arising from a probability measure-preserving action of a right-angled Artin group, the following lemma will enable us to recognize subrelations arising from restricting the action to a maximal join parabolic subgroup.
-Its proof is based on the techniques developed in our previous work \cite{HH2}.
+Its proof is based on the techniques developed in \cite{HH2}.

 \begin{lemma} Let $G$ be a one-ended nonabelian right-angled Artin group.
 Let $\calg$ be a measured groupoid over a standard finite measure space $X$, coming with a strict action-type cocycle $\rho:\calg\to G$.
 Let $\calh$ be a measured subgroupoid of $\calg$.
 Then the following assertions are equivalent. \begin{enumerate} \item There exist a conull Borel subset $X^*\subseteq X$ and a partition $X^*=\dunion_{i\in I}X_i$ into at most countably many Borel subsets such that for every $i\in I$, there exists a maximal join parabolic subgroup $P_i$ such that $\calh_{|X_i}=\rho^{-1}(P_i)_{|X_i}$. \item The following properties hold: \begin{enumerate} \item The subgroupoid $\calh$ contains two subgroupoids $\cala,\caln$, where $\cala$ is amenable, of infinite type, and stably normalized by $\caln$, and $\caln$ is everywhere nonamenable and stably normalized by $\calh$. \item Whenever $\calh'$ is another measured subgroupoid of $\calg$ satisfying property~(a), if $\calh$ is stably contained in $\calh'$, then they are stably equal. \end{enumerate} \end{enumerate} \end{lemma}